 Lowrie, A. and Conran, J.G.
 2007.
 A revision of the Drosera omissa/D. nitidula complex (Droseraceae) from south-west Western Australia.
 Taxon 56: 533-544.

 Renames Drosera ericksoniae as Drosera omissa, Drosera nitidula subsp. allantostigma as Drosera allantostigma, Drosera nitidula subsp. leucostigma as Drosera leucostigma, and Drosera nitidula subsp. omissa as Drosera patens.

 Drosera omissa (was Drosera ericksoniae) is one of the larger pygmies.
 It gets to be about 30mm across.

 Drosera omissa flowers.
 This species produces seed when self pollinated and is relatively easy grow from seed.

 Drosera x badgerupii, the natural hybrid Drosera patens x micra.
 (Drosera patens used to be called Drosera nitidula subsp. omissa)

 Drosera x badgerupii grown in a terrarium under a constant light cycle for three years.
-The plants don't go though seasonal changes or produce gemmae without light and temperature queues.
+The plants don't go though seasonal changes or produce gemmae without light queues.
 Like most pygmy Drosera hybrids, it can only be propagated by gemmae.